About

 two images side by side of cake batter in bundt pan and fully baked pumpkin bundt cake

 Add the butter to a small skillet or saucepan and melt over medium heat.
-Then continue whisking until butter starts to produce a nutty aroma – this can take several minutes, but it’s best to stay right at the skillet because browned butter can go from brown to burnt in a matter of seconds.
+Then, continue whisking until butter starts to produce a nutty aroma.
+Be patient – this can take several minutes, but it’s best to stay right at the skillet because browned butter can go from brown to burnt in a matter of seconds.

 Once the butter is browned and you start to see flecks at the bottom of the pan, remove from heat and let cool for 5 minutes.

-Once cooled, add the butter to a medium bowl with the confectioners sugar, along with the vanilla extract and milk.
+Once cooled, add the butter to a medium bowl with the confectioners sugar, along with the milk and vanilla extract.
 Check for desired thickness – if you want a thinner glaze, add 1-2 teaspoons of extra liquid at a time.

 Now this part can be a little scary, especially if you’ve never worked with a bundt cake pan before.
 Here’s what I do:

-Gently bang pan on counter to loosen cake, then place a cooling rack or plate on top of cake pan and flip over.
+Gently bang the pan on counter to loosen cake and release any air bubbles.
+Then, place a cooling rack or plate on top of cake pan and flip over.

 unglazed baked pumpkin bundt cake on black wire rack with pan in background